 During an interview with the CoreCivic Vice President, Operations Administration, he stated that for both inmate inmates/residents and staff who have reported allegation of sexual abuse, we provide monitoring on a 30/60/90 day period, longer if needed, to ensure no retaliation has occurred.
 These reviews are documented on an attachment to our 14-2 policy.
-The review takes into consideration any actions which may be perceived as retaliatory whether it be housing and/or job assignments with inmates/residents and shift changes, evaluations etc for staff.
+The review takes into consideration any actions which may be perceived as retaliatory whether it be housing and/or job assignments with inmates/residents and shift changes, evaluations etc. for staff.
 These reviews also prohibit retaliation for any reason and we include this expectation in training with staff.
 Any violations are acted upon accordingly.
 For those who cooperate and express a fear of retaliation, our policies and practices prohibit retaliation for any reason and we include the expectation in training with staff.
-Any violations is and practices prohibit retaliation for any reason and we include the expectation in training with staff.
+Any violations are acted upon accordingly.